MAD9137/f2024/docs/assessments/assignments/assignment-3.md

 ### Layout the GUI (18pt)
 * add a TextView to each view **(3pt)**
 * add a Nav Item to the top of the 2nd and 3rd view **(2pt)**
-* add 2 barButtonItem to the navigationController in the 1st and 2nd view, and 1 to the upper left of the navigationControllers in the 3rd view **(5pt)**
+* add 2 barButtonItems to the navigationController in the 1st and 2nd view, and 1 to the upper left of the navigationControllers in the 3rd view **(5pt)**
-* add outlets and actions to the 2 barButtonItem, and an outlet for the textView in the 1st viewController **(3pt)**
+* add outlets and actions to the 2 barButtonItems, and an outlet for the textView in the 1st viewController **(3pt)**
-* add outlets and actions to the 2 barButtonItem, and an outlet for the textView in the 2nd viewController **(3pt)**
+* add outlets and actions to the 2 barButtonItems, and an outlet for the textView in the 2nd viewController **(3pt)**
 * add an action to the barButtonItem, and an outlet to the textView in the 3rd viewController **(2pt)**

 ### Update each view’s GUI in the **viewWillAppear** function for that view (10pt)